IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Log-and-trace-files.md

 ### Console output

-All Zowe CLI CICS deploy plug-in commands send output to the console when invoked.
+All Zowe CLI CICS® deploy plug-in commands send output to the console when invoked.
 Very often, enough information is provided for you to diagnose and pinpoint the cause of a problem.
 The commands `cics-deploy push`, `cics-deploy deploy` and `cics-deploy undeploy` accept a `--verbose` command-line option which can generate extra information if needed.

 ### zowe.log